herryliq/testlab/README.md

 * http://semver.org/

-# TestLab
+# What is TestLab?

-A toolkit for building virtual computer labs.
+Simply put; a toolkit for building virtual computer labs.

-What is TestLab?
 TestLab lets you iterate virtual infrastructure quickly.
 Using a `Labfile` you can define how you want your virtual infrastructure laid out.
 You can define multiple network segments and containers (i.e. boxen).
 TestLab will then build and demolish this virtual infrastructure as you have dictated in the `Labfile`.

+TestLab also allows you to template objects, meaning less congestion in your `Labfile`.

 TestLab can also import and export containers, making it easy to share them.
 TestLab supports the latest LXC versions, allowing for ephemeral cloning operations, furthering your ability to iterate quickly.
 TestLab can be used for many other applications, including infrastructure unit and integration testing, allowing for vastly more complex configurations and more effective resource sharing than traditional VM solutions.

 TestLab can be run via the command-line or can be interfaced with directly via Ruby code.

+# What is a Labfile?

+A `Labfile` defines what your lab will look like using the TestLab DSL.

 # Using TestLab Interactively

-    $ tl
+    $ tl help
     NAME
         tl - TestLab - A toolkit for building virtual computer labs

         TestLab is based around the abstraction of three main components: nodes, networks and containers.
 Nodes represent a system
         (bare-metal or virtualized) that hosts containers.
-Networks repesent a Linux bridge on a node.
-Containers simply represent a
+Networks represent a Linux bridge on a node.
+Containers simply represent a Linux
-        Linux Container (LXC) running on its parent node which is typically connected to a network on the node.
+        Container (LXC) running on its parent node which is typically connected to a network on the node.

         In addition to the core component abstractions, TestLab shares a series of core tasks that are universal across all of the components.
 These are create and destroy, up and down, provision and deprovision.
 Several other core tasks, such as build,